BenTMatthews/SpoonCMS/README.md

 ViewData["Footer"] = container.GetItem("FotterContent").Value;
 ```

-The one could populate them on the view.
+Now you can populate them on the view.
 Remember to use `@Html.Raw` since the html is stored encoded

 ```
 <body>